Hola Mohalla 2023

-Hola Mohalla or Hola Mahalla or simply Hola is celebrated on the second day of the lunar month of Chett which usually one day after the Hindu spring festival Holi.
+Hola Mohalla or Hola Mahalla or simply Hola is celebrated on the second day of the lunar month of Chett which is usually one day after the Hindu spring festival Holi.
 It is one of the biggest events for Sikhs all over the world and also marks the beginning of the Sikh New Year.

-Hola is the masculine form while Holi is a feminine form.
+Hola is the masculine form while Holi is the feminine form.
 The word “HOLA” has been derived from Halla meaning attack and hence Mohalla for the place of attack.
 Together with the words “Hola Mohalla” stand for “mock fight”.
 Unlike Holi, when people playfully sprinkle colored powders, dry or mixed in water, on each other the Guru made Hola Mahalla an occasion for the Sikhs to demonstrate their martial skills in simulated battles.

 Hola Mohalla is actually a fair held annually in Anandpur Sahib in Punjab which was initiated by Guru Gobind Singh, the tenth Sikh guru.
 It is a three-day grand festival with mock fights and exhibition of weapons and the main purpose of the fair was to physically strengthen the Sikh community.
 There is a display of dare-devil acts like bareback horse-riding, standing erect on two speeding horses, Gatka (mock encounters), tent pegging, etc. and followed by music and poetry.